pfelipm/dibujos-como-botones/README.md

 # Toggle drawings used as buttons in Google Sheets

 Sample code that shows how to use Google Sheets drawings as conventional UI buttons to invoke Apps Script functions.
-Code is based on this post ([Switching Buttons for Google Spreadsheet using Google Apps Script](https://tanaikech.github.io/2020/07/27/switching-buttons-for-google-spreadsheet-using-google-apps-script/)) by **Kanshi TANAIKE**, that shows different ways of emulating the look and feel of standard buttons inside Google Sheets.
+Code is based on this post ([Switching Buttons for Google Spreadsheet using Google Apps Script](https://tanaikech.github.io/2020/07/27/switching-buttons-for-google-spreadsheet-using-google-apps-script/)) by **Kanshi TANAIKE**, that demonstrates different ways of emulating the look and feel of standard buttons inside Google Sheets.

 More specifically, this function _slightly_ improves upon Kanshi's _pattern 1_, where alternate drawings are used as a single button, that nevertheless r_equires changing focus from the current sheet to a temporary one and back again for changes to visually take effect_.